Cloud Security Office Hours Banner

 8. Tear it down

-tflocal destroy -auto-approve # remove the stack
+tflocal destroy -auto-approve # delete everything Terraform created; -auto-approve skips the confirmation prompt

 Community-edition state lives in memory, so stopping the container wipes everything.
 That is a feature: every session starts from a clean slate.